Office Location: Ketchum 351

 A.A., Massachusetts Bay Community College - Liberal Arts, 2015

-Research as praxis, Black transnational feminisms, decolonial feminisms, feminist geographies, critical ethnography, anti-racist/anti-violence community organizing, and the intersections of race, gender, sexuality, class, space, and violence.
+Research as praxis, Transnational Feminisms, anti-violence community organizing, and the intersections of race, gender, sexuality, class, space, and violence.